kardianos/vendor-spec/README.md

 VersionTime = "2015-04-07T09:07:157Z-07:00"
 ```

- * Will this contain enough information for trees of vendor packages?
-    I think it does but I have no proof of concept yet to verify this.

 ### A Rational for Package Copying and Import Path Re-writing
 It is a desired trait to build code after fetching or updating the source
 without an additional command.
 It has been observed that for non-trivial